Photography Terms: What You Need to Know

 f/1, f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22, f/32, f/45, f/64, f/90, f/128

-Aperture is extremely important because photography is all about the manipulation of light.
+Aperture and shutter speed are extremely important because photography is all about the manipulation of light.
 The proper f-stop for the lighting conditions is a major factor in the quality of the final photograph.
 It's hard to give specific rules for f-stop settings, because the right setting depends on a bunch of other factors, like the lens you're using, the shutter speed at which you're shooting, and the subject you're photographing.
-It will take some experimentation and experience with your particular camera setup to find the aperture settings that work best for you.
+It will take some experimentation and experience with your particular camera settings to find the aperture priority that works best for you.

 F-stops also allow photographers to manipulate depth of field to create different artistic effects in their photos.
 We'll discuss depth of field in detail later, but for now, note that a larger aperture (which has a smaller f-stop number) will give you a narrow depth of field, while smaller apertures (with larger f-stop numbers) will result in a large depth of field.